SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 One solution to this business problem is to create four content types.
 The first content type, Financial Document, could encapsulate data requirements that are common to all financial documents in the organization.
 The remaining three, Expense Report, Purchase Order, and Invoice, could inherit common elements from Financial Document.
 In addition, they could define characteristics that are unique to each type, such as a particular set of metadata, a document template to be used in creating a new item, and a specific workflow for processing an item.

-You can refer to the schema and attributes in the [Content Type Element](https://msdn.microsoft.com/en-us/library/aa544268.aspx) documentation to define a new content type in your solution.
+You can refer to the schema and attributes in the [ContentType Element (ContentType)](https://msdn.microsoft.com/en-us/library/aa544268.aspx) documentation to define a new content type in your solution.

 Following is an example of a content type: